China Unveils New Visa Program To Attract 'High-End' Foreigners

 The special visas — the first of which has already been approved — can be obtained in as few as five days, the government says.

-Applications for the visa can be completed online and are free of charge, the ministries say.
+Applications for the visa can be completed online and are free, the ministries say.

 "Information uploaded by applicants will be shared by all the three departments, which will save the applicants' time since they won't need to hand in the information repeatedly," Gao Xiang, director of the policies and regulations department of the State Administration of Foreign Experts Affairs, said.